 - 1. All students currently enrolled in the school are guaranteed a space for the following school year provided all school fees are satisfied and the registration fee for the next year is paid by the in-school registration date. - 2.
-In-boundary parishioners who are siblings of students currently enrolled in Blessed Sacrament School, or whose sibling has recently graduated - 3.
-In-boundary parishioners who are new students to the school and/or children of teachers at Blessed Sacrament School - 4.
-Out-of-boundary parishioners who are siblings of students currently enrolled, or whose sibling has recently graduated - 5.
-Non-parishioners who are siblings of students currently enrolled and/or out-of-boundary parishioners who are new to the school - 6.
+Active parishioners who are siblings of students currently enrolled in Blessed Sacrament School, or whose sibling has recently graduated - 3.
+Active parishioners who are new students to the school and/or children of teachers at Blessed Sacrament School - 4.
+Non-parishioners /Non-active parishioners who are siblings of students currently enrolled and/or out-of-boundary parishioners who are new to the school - 5.
 New, non-parishioner Catholic students, and non-Catholic students will be enrolled on a first come, first served basis.